 There are lots of support systems in place in our schools to ensure students physical and mental well being is cared for.
 As well as access to onsite medical care, all students have an excellent network for their emotional support.

 Each student is typically assigned to a tutor group, a small class that meets regularly to address any concerns they may have and to celebrate their successes.
 House parents are also available 24 hours a day to offer support to boarding students.

 Small class sizes mean close working relationships between staff and student develop.
 These relationships allow teachers to quickly identify if someone in their class is struggling, and give students the confidence to speak up about any issues.

 Children who are encouraged to obsess about target grades and government tests are often frightened to experiment and their creativity and love of learning becomes inhibited.
 As adults, we don’t expect to become better at everything we want to learn without experimentation and mistakes, and it seems strange not to encourage this resilient attitude in young learners.Michael Goodwin

 Come and see for yourself

 The best way to get a true sense of Quaker values in education is to see them in action.
-Book yourself a visit to one of our schools and discover why learning surrounded by the Quaker philosophy is so rewarding.
+Book a school visit and discover why learning surrounded by the Quaker philosophy is so rewarding.